s-fx/gpu_price_lookup/README.md

 This Project is just a small example <br>
 Features:
 - Login/Logout
-- Showing you the current prices of some GPUs (Scraping)
+- Showing you the current prices of some GPUs